Vivekanand-R/Recommender-System/README.md

 	• Alternative:
 		○ "training": Activates regularization components like dropout.
 	• When to use: Set to "inference" during evaluation or production deployment.
 	Recommended: Use "training" when fitting the model.
-Use "inference" during evaluation or deployment.
+Use "inference" during evaluation or deployments.

 7. chunkwise_kernel="chunkwise--triton_xl_chunk"
 	• What it does: Specifies the backend kernel used for chunk-based sequence processing in the xLSTM.